OS X: Using The Wi-Fi status menu

 Computer-to-computer networks are not compatible with WPA or WPA2 protected networks.

 This icon indicates that Internet sharing has been enabled in the Sharing pane of System Preferences.
 If your computer is connected to the Internet, you can share your connection with other computers on your local network.
 For example, if your computer is connected to the Internet using a DSL modem, you can share your DSL connection with other Wi-Fi capable computers.

 If your Internet connection and your local network use the same port (Ethernet, for example), investigate possible side effects before you turn on Internet sharing.
 In some cases (if you use a cable modem, for example) you might unintentionally affect the network settings of other ISP customers, and your ISP might terminate your service to prevent you from disrupting their network.

 If you see this icon, your computer has detected a problem with OS X or your Wi-Fi hardware.
 Use Software Update to check for any OS X or firmware updates.
 If this doesn't resolve the issue, reinstall OS X. If reinstalling OS X does not correct the issue, your computer may need service.

 How can I determine a network signal's signal strength?

-The AirPort item in the menu bar includes signal strength for all available wireless networks, so you can see which access point has the best signal before selecting it.
-Four signal bars appear in the AirPort status icon in the menu bar.
+The Wi-Fi status menu includes signal strength for all available wireless networks, so you can see which access point has the best signal before selecting it.
+Four signal bars appear in the Wi-Fi status icon in the menu bar.
 The more bars that are black, the higher the signal quality.
 The bars do not indicate the connection rate.
 This rate varies depending on your environment.